shadyvalleyfarm/shadyvalleyfarm.github.io/_posts/2013-10-27-Winter-Is-Coming.md

 ---
 {% include JB/setup %}

-# As Winter approaches we've been busy getting the farm ready.
-At the same
+## Winter Is Coming

-time I've been dedicating time to our online presence.
+As Winter approaches we've been busy getting the farm ready.
+At the same time I've been dedicating time to our online presence.
 I've decided to put a blog up on the site to share thoughts, ideas, announcements, and events.